The New England Journal of Medicine May 15, 2014

 Setting

-Population Previously untreated patients with chronic HCV genotype 1 infection, including those with compensated cirrhosis.
+Population Previously untreated adult patients with chronic HCV genotype 1 infection, including up to 20% with compensated cirrhosis

-Intervention Fixed-dose combination of ledipasvir (90 mg) and sofosbuvir (400 mg) once daily, with or without ribavirin.
+Intervention Fixed-dose combination tablet of ledipasvir and sofosbuvir once daily for 12 or 24 weeks

-Outcome Sustained virologic response (HCV RNA <25 IU/ml) 12 weeks after the end of therapy (SVR12).
+Outcome Sustained virologic response at 12 weeks after the end of therapy (SVR12)

 Study Limitations